Penn Medical Students

 - For a Global Health Certificate, do I need to take PUBH519 Issues in Global Health if I have already completed similar courses?

-- Global Health Programs (GHP) funding is not sufficient to cover all costs of my global health experience.
+- The Center for Global Health (CGH) funding is not sufficient to cover all costs of my global health experience.
 Am I permitted to get additional funding from outside organizations?

 - Must I complete all three travel advance forms before traveling?